Earthquake Survival Guide

 Earthquakes are one of those natural disasters that instill fear into people’s minds.
 Unlike floods (especially in some parts of Makati and Manila), they're totally unpredictable.
 They could strike anytime – in your deepest sleep, while you're having a scrumptious meal, or even while you're driving.

-Growing up, we have been taught to duck, roll, and take cover during an earthquake.
-However, what if you're inside a car?
+Growing up, we were taught to duck, roll, and take cover during an earthquake.
+But what if you're inside a car?
 What should you do to increase your chances of survival?

 Don't panic

 Chances are, you won't notice that the ground is shaking when you're driving.
 However, as the intensity of the earthquake increases, you will feel like your tires are wobbling (or like you have a flat tire).
-When this happens, don’t give in to panic and make sure that you seat belts are fastened.
-Your concentration is needed so you can be at the right place, at the right time.
+When this happens, don’t give in to panic and make sure that your seat belts are fastened.
+Your concentration is needed so you can get to the right place, at the right time.

 Stay in your car

-Your car has more mobility than you on foot, and worse comes to worst, it can also serve as your protection and shield against falling debris.
-Furthermore, gradually decrease your speed and observe your surroundings.
-That way, you can plan your next move and position yourself into safety.
+Your car offers greater mobility than if you were on foot, and if worse comes to worst, it can also serve as protection against falling debris.
+Once you’ve secured yourself, gradually reduce your speed and assess your surroundings.
+This will help you plan your next move and position yourself in a safe location.

 Drive to an open spot

-In addition, one of the first victims of earthquakes are bridges and flyovers, as these are elevated infrastructures that are at the mercy of their pillars and how they were built.
+In addition, one of the first victims of earthquakes is bridges and flyovers, as these are elevated structures that are at the mercy of their pillars and how they were built.
 Don't ever take them.
 More so, move away from these areas, especially if you're under them.
+If possible, head to an open car park that has no tall buildings, and few trees or lamp posts.
+This will give you and your car the best possible chance of driving away unscathed.

 Park to safety